 As incidents of email phishing increase, you play an important role in keeping Davidson's systems and data safe.
 Learn to recognize and report suspicious or malicious emails, text messages, or phone calls with these best practices.
-If you spot a phishing attempt or have concerns about the legitimacy of an email, forward it to firstname.lastname@example.org.
+If you spot a phishing attempt or have concerns about the legitimacy of an email use the red Phish Alert button in your email to report it, or forward it to email@example.com.

 Phishing is a cybercrime that relies on deception to influence people into performing an action that compromises personal information or digital security.
 This could be providing log-in credentials, confidential information, money, or performing an action like inadvertently installing malicious software.